 You can make pin assignments, lock and unlock pins, commit pin assignments, and edit I/O attributes by running Tool Command Language (Tcl) scripts.
 You can run scripts from the Windows or UNIX command line or store and run a series of commands in a .tcl batch file.

-Overview (MultiView Navigator)

-Introduction to Tcl scripting in the Designer Users Guide
+Overview (MultiView Navigator) Introduction to Tcl scripting

-About Designer Tcl commands in the Designer Users Guide
+About Designer Tcl commands

 Starting PinEditor in MultiView Navigator (MVN)